anderewrey/grpc_reactor_routeguide/client/reactor_client.md

 - All variables needed for the task execution (e.g. proto messages, gRPC context) belongs to this object instance and their lifetime is implicitly bound to the instance life.
-- Thread-safety: The scheduling of its execution comes mainly from gRPC events: it implies there's no concurrent gRPC threads at the same time.
+- Thread-safety: The scheduling of its execution comes mainly from gRPC events: it implies there's no concurrent gRPC threads to take care at the same time.
 - Thread-unsafe: the gRPC callback (i.e. `ClientUnaryReactor::OnDone`) is not executed on client thread but on a random one (from gRPC thread pool).
 It is the responsibility of the user to provide a thread-safe callback function.
   To ease that situation, the `ProxyUnaryReactor` class provides a callback slot (i.e. `OnDoneCallback`)